binarypace/Platform/README.md

 # Platform
-Binarypace platform is use to create End to end data driven analytical approach the big application.
+Binarypace platform is use to create end to end data driven analytical alogrithm to any web application.

 Definition :